ddockers/tech241-aws/cloudwatch_use_case.md

 ## Alarms

-Alarms can be set fir multiple purposes, including aletring admins when a particular threshold is reached, or launching a new instance when the threshold is reached.

 Alarms aren't just used for alerting - they can perform actions as well.

+Alarms can:
+- Notify specified persons
+- Launch an ASG
+- Change the status of the EC2 (stop, terminate, reboot, etc.)

-There are three alarm statuses:
+There are three alarm states:
 - <span style='color: green;'>Okay</span> - the metric is in the desired threshold
 - <span style='color: red;'>Alarm</span> - the metric is outside the desired threshold and the alarm has been triggered
 - <span style='color: yellow;'>Insufficient data</span> - the alarm has just started but the metric is not available, or there isn't enough data for the metric to determine the alarm state